marble/TYPO3CMS-TellMeSomethingAbout/Documentation/About/Index.rst

 Introduction
 ============

-"Tell me something about" is the name for that part of the documentation that doesn't exactly fit into common rubrics like reference, guide, tutorial or how-to. **1.** The goal is to name and list topics that people often need help with. **2.** Hopefully the list then inspires knowledgable members of the community
+"Tell me something about X" is the name for that part of the documentation that doesn't exactly fit into common rubrics like reference, guide, tutorial or how-to. **1.** The goal is to name and list topics that people often need help with. **2.** Hopefully the list then inspires knowledgable members of the community